ClaraBing/CS229-MusicTranscription/README.md

 * **Computer-aided Melody Note Transcription Using the Tony Software: Accuracy and Efficiency** by M. Mauch and C. Cannam and R. Bittner and G. Fazekas and J. Salamon and J. Dai and J. Bello and S. Dixon, 2015.
 * **Evaluation of pitch estimation in noisy speech for application in non-intrusive speech quality assessment** by D. Sharma and P. A. Naylor, 2009.

+# To-Do
+* Unbalanced class:
+  * treat as a detection problem: still training; code in `cnn_bin.py`
+  * add weight to loss function
+* Multiclass / polyphonic
+  * training using `cnn_multi.py`
+  * running on conv5 (experiment with the smaller model since the performance gain from conv7 is small)
+* Data augmentation
+  * adding noise
+  * changing volume: not applicable since it is normalized
+* More features
+  * max spacing to help determine foundamental frequency

 ## Log for finished to-dos
 * Longer context for data (46ms)
   * more data: 34 -> 60 songs
+* Use Q-transformation for more features: 1.7% increase as for the first epoch
 * Deeper network
   * 7 conv layers + same FCs: ~2x model size (3574 vs 7561); slightly better results.
 * LSTM for part 2